huggingface/transformers/docs/source/installation.md

 ## Editable install

-If you are an advanced user who wants to constantly use the bleeding edge `master` version of the source code, the easiest way to do it is via an editable install.
+If you want to constantly use the bleeding edge `master` version of the source code, or if you want to contribute to the library and need to test the changes in the code you're making, you will need an editable install.
 This is done by cloning the repository and installing with the following commands:

 ``` bash
 git clone https://github.com/huggingface/transformers.git